Qumulo/docs/configuring-prometheus-grafana-metrics-api.md

 Here is what the alarm configuration should look like:
 ![Node Offline Alarm Example Configuration](administrator-guide/images/node-offline-alarm-example-configuration.png)

-For more information on alerts, see the [Grafana documentation](https://grafana.com/docs/grafana/latest/alerting/old-alerting/).

-### Example: Alert on Cluster Full
+### To Alert on a Full Cluster

 Knowing how much free space is left in a cluster is very important, and in many cases it is useful to have an alarm that will alert when the cluster is almost full.
 In this example we will create a graph to show how full the cluster is and set an alarm to alert if it gets too full.

+For information about alerts, see the [Grafana documentation](https://grafana.com/docs/grafana/latest/alerting/old-alerting/).

 1. Start by setting up a graph of used space.
 You can use the previous example as a guide and replace the query with the following: